timescale/docs/tutorials/energy-data/query-energy.md

     ```sql
     WITH per_hour AS (
-    select
+    SELECT
     time,
     value
-    from kwh_hour_by_hour
+    FROM kwh_hour_by_hour
-    where "time" at time zone 'Europe/Berlin' > date_trunc('month', time) - interval '1 year'
+    WHERE "time" at time zone 'Europe/Berlin' > date_trunc('month', time) - interval '1 year'
-    order by 1
+    ORDER BY 1
     ), hourly AS (
      SELECT
           extract(HOUR FROM time) * interval '1 hour' as hour,